Skip to content

 Cooking on your own

-Another logical option is to buy food from supermarkets and do picnics outside.
-But the best tip for food is to cook by yourself.
-Cooking your pasta in a hostel or doing it in wilderness with your stove will save most of your money.
+Another sensible approach is to purchase groceries from supermarkets and enjoy picnics outdoors.
+However, the most cost-effective tip for meals is to cook for yourself.
+Whether preparing pasta in a hostel kitchen or cooking in the wilderness with your stove, self-catering will save you significantly.

-Traveling isn’t that much about places you see, but more about the people you meet in these new places.
-That means that to get the full feeling from a backpacking destination you need to emphasize the local culture and traditions.
+Traveling is less about the places you visit and more about the people you meet in those places.
+To truly appreciate a backpacking destination, it’s essential to immerse yourself in its local culture and traditions.

-Starting with a bit of research about destination.
-To get to know some information about local events, beliefs, traditions, and overall about the local culture.
-So when you arrive in a foreign country you don’t look like a tourist, but more a traveler who wants to be part of the culture.
-Also knowing and learning just some basic phrases in the local language gains you more respect from locals.
+Begin with some research about your destination.
+Familiarize yourself with local events, beliefs, traditions, and culture.
+This way, when you arrive in a foreign country, you won’t come across merely as a tourist, but as a traveler eager to integrate into the culture.
+Additionally, learning even a few basic phrases in the local language can earn you greater respect from the locals.

-The best way to get to know about local culture?
+So, what’s the best way to understand local culture?

 12. Stay in hostels or Couchsurfing